fivetanley/ember-cli-migrator/README.md

 -t, --target [target_directory]  Directory to output result of migration
 ```

+# Example

+To convert an Ember App Kit-like project and put it back in the same parent directory, you can use the following

+`ember-cli-migrator -g App -t . -s . -d appkit`

 # Testing
 You can run the tests by running `mocha` in the root folder.